Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/comments.rst

 Placing Comments Outside Functions
 ----------------------------------

 - **Head of the Function**: Place comments at the start of functions to describe **what** the function does and, if necessary, **why** it does it.
-Avoid putting comments inside the function body unless there’s something specific that needs a note or a warning.
+Avoid putting comments inside the function body unless there's something specific that needs a note or a warning.

 Example: